Luther Bible: Mistranslations and controversies

 Luther controversially added the word "alone" (allein in German) to Romans 3:28 so that it read: "So now we hold, that man is justified without the help of the works of the law, alone through faith".
 The word "alone" does not appear in the Greek texts, but Luther defended his translation by maintaining that the adverb "alone" was required both by idiomatic German and the apostle Paul's intended meaning according to his interpretation, and that sola had been used in Western theological tradition before him.

-Many Protestant and Catholic scholars have noted the bias or methological flaw in Luther's translation (i.e. using idiomacity as a justification for making explicit a proposition that is, at best, implicit in the text) including Anglican apologist Alister McGrath:
+Many Protestant and Catholic scholars have noted the bias or methodological flaw in Luther's translation, i.e., using idiomacity as a justification for making explicit a proposition that is, at best, implicit in the text, including Anglican apologist Alister McGrath:

 Luther insisted that Paul's doctrine of "justification by faith" was definitive for Christianity.
 And to make sure that there was no understandings about this, he added the word "alone" lest anyone see faith as one among a number of causes of justification-including works.

 This addition caused a furor.
 Catholics pointed out that the NT nowhere taught "justification by faith alone"; indeed, the Letter of James explicitly condemned the idea.
 Luther responded by making the point that his slogan encapsulated neatly the substance of the NT even if it did not use precisely its original words.
 And as for the letter of James, was it not "an epistle of straw" that ought not to be in the NT anyway?
 This second argument caused considerable unease within Protestant circles and was not maintained by Luther's successors.